lucid-wei/g-cubed_teaching_model/docs/3model_definitions.md

 When users adjust parameters, (usually) the entire dynamic of the model will change.
 Thus, (some) parameters can be altered when users design their own experiments.
 Those user-defined parameters can be altered in [setparameters.csv](4io_folder.md#setparameters).

+However, it is currently not supported to load parameters changes from a csv file like you do to variables, i.e. users cannot specify dynamics to parameters.
+If you need to see the effects of parameter changes, you need to run different simulations separately and check their difference in simulation results manually.

 # Equations